 When tired we shall sit and rest at nice and cozy cafes or hang out in the evenings and after diner enjoy Zubrowka with apple juice.

-Until today I knew nothing about Polish cuisine but thanks to Joan, of Foodalogue, I am expanding my knowledge to food I would probably have never cooked or tried.
+Until today I knew nothing about Polish cuisine but thanks to the organizer of the event, who chose to showcase Poland ass the featured country, I am expanding my knowledge to food I would probably have never cooked or tried.

 Polish cuisine (Polish: kuchnia polska) is a mixture of Slavic culinary traditions.
 It is rich in meat, especially chicken and pork, and winter vegetables (cabbage in the dish bigos), and spices, as well as different kinds of noodles the most notable of which are the pierogi.
 It is related to other Slavic cuisines in usage of kasza and other cereals.
 Generally speaking, Polish cuisine is hearty.
 The traditional cuisine generally is demanding and Poles allow themselves a generous amount of time to prepare and enjoy their festive meals, with some meals (like Christmas eve or Easter Breakfast) taking a number of days to prepare in their entirety.
 (Courtesy Wikipedia).

-This lovely dish did not cost more than 4 – 5 Euros and will feed my family, which has now shrank to 3, as one of my sons is in France/Switzerland, where I shall virtually meet him next week and the other is a soldier in Cyprus.
+This lovely dish did not cost more than 4 – 5 Euros and will feed a family of four.
+Our family has now shrank to 3, as one of my sons is now working in Switzerland, where I shall meet him next week, and the other is a soldier in Cyprus.

-- 2 cups of cabbage – coarsely shredded
+- 2 cups of cabbage - finely chopped

 - 2 small onions – finely copped